modeckimellett/bedrock/src/site/markdown/component-framework.md

         }
     }

+Because component classes are stateless and read-only, they should be immutable -- the class itself and fields should be marked `final`, and the class should contain no setters.

 ### Abstract Component Java Class

 The `AbstractComponent` class should be extended by all component backing classes.
 This base class enforces the creation of a single argument constructor that takes a `ComponentRequest` argument, which is required by the `<ct:component/>` JSP tag to instantiate the component class and provide the required page context attributes.
 The additional `ComponentNode` constructor allows for component classes to instantiate other component classes directly.